 Need help selling your car in Indiana?
 Here are some quick answers

-Do I need to notarize the title in Indiana?
+Do I need to notarize the title when selling my car in Indiana?